Compare any two graphics cards:

 Intro

-The GeForce 9600 GSO 768MB makes use of a 65 nm design. nVidia has set the core frequency at 550 MHz.
-The GDDR3 RAM is set to run at a speed of 800 MHz on this card.
-It features 96 SPUs along with 48 Texture Address Units and 12 Rasterization Operator Units.
+The GeForce 9600 GSO 768MB makes use of a 65 nm design. nVidia has clocked the core speed at 550 MHz.
+The GDDR3 memory is set to run at a speed of 800 MHz on this particular model.
+It features 96 SPUs as well as 48 Texture Address Units and 12 Rasterization Operator Units.

 Display Graphs